+Table 2: Bill of Materials of experimental oximeter.

 Subjects

 According to FDA recommendations, 15 participants is the minimum number required for calibration studies.
 In order to ensure the experimental pulse oximeter is adequately calibrated, we have determine a sample of 50 participants is sufficient for Phase 1.
 In Phase 2, to maintain a power of 0.80 with an alpha of 0.05, the sample size was calculated at 350 participants to establish equivalence.